-One of the core values stated in the Agile Manifesto, customer collaboration is a vital part of Agile methodology.
-Through consistent communication with the development team, the customer should always be aware of the progress, and the combined effort will result in a higher quality product.
+Customer collaboration is a vital part of Agile methodology one of the core values stated in the Agile Manifesto.
+Through consistent communication with the development team, the customer should always be aware of the progress, and the combined effort will result in a higher-quality product.

 A tool used to explain a software feature from an end-user perspective, the purpose of a User Story is to create a simplified description of a requirement.
 It helps to picture the type of user of the product, what they want, and the reason(s) for it.
 A common User Story format that is used is:

 As a [role], I want [feature], because [reason].